-Siargao – our favorite Island in the whole Philippines.
-In this ultimate guide, we share with you why we loved this island so much and the best things you can do on Siargao, including the best beaches, where to stay and eat as well as top boat trips to go on.
+Siargao is our favorite island in the whole Philippines.
+In this ultimate guide, we share with you why we loved this island so much and the best things you can do in Siargao, including the best beaches, where to stay and eat, and top boat trips to go on.

-This Island makes you feel like being in another time.
+This Island makes you feel like you are in another time.
 It’s full of palm tree forest, and while we followed the only road on the island, which leads you all around it, and crossed all those coconut palm trees, it somehow reminded us of Jurassic Park.
-Siargao is not touristy like other islands of the Philippines, and it’s a true paradise and mainly visited by backpackers.
-Besides, it’s very famous for its fantastic breaks, and for that reason, it attracts many surfers.
+Siargao is not touristy like other islands of the Philippines; it’s a true paradise mainly visited by backpackers.
+Besides, it’s very famous for its fantastic breaks, so it attracts many surfers.

 Best time to visit the Philippines

 The best time to visit the Philippines is between November and April because these are the dryer and cooler months.
-The wet season starts from Mai until October and brings a lot of rain and hotter temperatures.
+The wet season lasts from May until October and brings a lot of rain and hotter temperatures.
 However, the tropical weather in the Philippines is very unpredictable all year round.

 We visited Siargao in February, and it rained sometimes.
 But the rain usually lasted only a few hours.
 Be prepared that the weather can change very quickly.
-It can be the most beautiful sunny day, and an hour later it is raining heavily.
+It can be the most beautiful sunny day, and an hour later, it rains heavily.
 Another hour later, it may be perfectly sunny again.

 How to get to Siargao

-The tiny airport of Siargao has only two gates, and it is located on the west coast close to Del Carmen.
+The tiny airport of Siargao has only two gates and is located on the west coast, close to Del Carmen.

 Visa to enter the Philippines